Elizabeth Wright Ingraham

-Elizabeth Wright Ingraham (1922 – September 15, 2013) was an American architect and educator and author.
-She later established an architect's practice in Colorado Springs, Colorado, with her husband, Gordon Ingraham, which adhered to Wright's architectural styles.
-In 1970 she formed her own architectural firm, Elizabeth Wright Ingraham and Associates, which she led until her retirement in 2007.
-She is credited with the design of approximately 150 buildings in Colorado Springs and other western locales.
+Elizabeth Wright Ingraham (1922 – September 15, 2013) was an American architect, educator, and author.
+She established an architect's practice in Colorado Springs, Colorado, with her husband, Gordon Ingraham, which adhered to her grandfather, Frank Lloyd Wright's, architectural styles.
+In 1970, she formed her own architectural firm, Elizabeth Wright Ingraham and Associates, which she led until her retirement in 2007.
+She is credited with the design of approximately 150 buildings in Colorado Springs and other western cities.
 She also founded and directed the Wright-Ingraham Institute, which invites students and visiting faculty to conferences and workshops on environmental issues.
 Wright also co-founded the Women's Forum in Colorado, a group for networking and social gatherings.
 She was posthumously inducted into the Colorado Women's Hall of Fame in 2014.

-She was the daughter of John Lloyd Wright who invented Lincoln Logs and the granddaughter of American architect Frank Lloyd Wright, under whose tutelage she studied at his Taliesin studio at age 15.

 Early life and education

 Elizabeth Wright was born in 1922 in Oak Park, Illinois, to John Lloyd Wright, architect and the inventor of Lincoln Logs, and his second wife Hazel (nee Lundin).
-She was a granddaughter of Frank Lloyd Wright.
+She was the granddaughter of American architect Frank Lloyd Wright, under whose tutelage she studied at his Taliesin studio at age 15.

 She decided to pursue a career in architecture at age 14.
 The following year, she studied at her grandfather's studio, Taliesin, under his tutelage.
 She went on to study architecture under Ludwig Mies van der Rohe at the Armour Institute in Chicago, being one of three female students, and also took courses at the University of California, Berkeley.

 Louis Gordon Ingraham, her eventual husband, was a fellow apprentice at the Taliesin, after their studies, they married and later settled in Colorado in the late forties to early fifties.

 She was also a draftsman for the United States Navy in World War II.

 She gained her architect's license in Illinois in 1947 after moving back to Chicago post-marriage.